Summer Music

 Private Instruction

-Students receive 4 private lessons per session with an RSC faculty member.
+Students receive four private lessons per session with an RSC faculty member.
 Younger students may receive additional structured practice time with a counselor.

-In Music Appreciation Class students explore topics in theory and harmony.
-Collaboratively, students compose a piece which they perform at the end of the session.
-The Performance Class is a “master class-style” format in which students perform solo and ensemble repertoire for their peers and teachers.
-Both classes are divided into junior and senior levels.
+The Performance Class is a “master-class style” format in which students perform solo repertoire (during the first week), and their chamber ensemble repertoire (during the second week) for peers and teachers.
+This class is also divided into junior and senior levels.

 Lunch & Recreation